BASF BASF Ultrafuse 316L Processing Ticket - Expedited

 - Weight exceeding 1kg will either require another purchase of an additional processing ticket or acknowledgment/agreement that only the amount of weight in parts you purchased with a ticket will be processed.

 - DSH processes packages the second and fourth Tuesday of every month.
 This excludes holidays.

 - i.e. If your package arrives just before a Christmas falls on the fourth Tuesday of December, then your parts will be processed later in the week.
 Refer to the schedule posted on the Processing Ticket product page for accurate dates.

-- To have your package processed on the week of a run, it must arrive no later than the Monday right before the scheduled run.
+- To have your package processed on the week of a run, it must arrive no later than the Friday before the scheduled run.
 An updated calendar on when DSH will perform their next processing run is located above.